 SRAM offers two systems for its mechanical shifters, Trigger and Grip Shift.
 The trigger system is more common.
 Grip Shift functions like a throttle, twisting back and forth to shift.
 This system has lost popularity in recent years but still holds a loyal following in cross-country racing, since the system is very light and allows riders to shift across the cassette quickly.

-SRAM AXS introduced a new design with three buttons, two of which are operated by a paddle which rocks up or down.
+SRAM AXS introduced a new design with three buttons, two of which are operated by a paddle which rocks up or down, with the third being a button on the back — the buttons’ operation is customisable in SRAM’s dedicated app.
 Shimano’s Di2 uses electronic switches too and both systems can be customised via the brands’ respective apps.

 Choosing a mountain bike groupset: price versus performance